A cyst. What does that make you think of?

 SYNOVIAL CYST CAUSES

-Wilby et al portray a channel that joins
+Wilby et al portray a channel that connects

 the facet joint capsule with the ligamentum flavum, the area where the synovial